Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/00-fine-collection-architecture.md

   ]
 ```

 The value of this environment variable is the Dapr `App Id` of Vehicle Registration Service container app.
-The container apps are created with the following name: `ca-<service-name>` where the service name is also Dapr app id.
-For example, the Dapr app id of Vehicle Registration Service is `vehicle-registration-service` and the container app name is `ca-vehicle-registration-service`.
+The container apps are created with the following name: `ca-<service-name>` where the service name is also Dapr `App Id`.
+For example, the Dapr `App Id` of Vehicle Registration Service is `vehicle-registration-service` and the container app name is `ca-vehicle-registration-service`.

 ## Container Apps Scale Rule